All writing

 Locus is not a thing to stare at.
 It is a thing to act on.
 Here are the six actions a team takes with it most often.

-- Watch a single user drift.
+4. Watch a single user drift.
 A user whose mix changes week over week is usually a week or two ahead of a churn event or a big expansion.
 Locus flags the change.
+A drop in trust in AI agent outputs often appears before the behaviour shift does.

-- Observability tools like Datadog and OpenTelemetry show you one conversation at a time.
+• Observability tools like Datadog, New Relic, and OpenTelemetry show you one conversation at a time.
 They tell you the system stayed up.
-They do not tell you what the user was trying to do.
+They do not tell you what the user was trying to do, whether the agent understood, or whether the user came back.

-- Trace stores like Langfuse, Braintrust, and LangSmith let you debug one response.
-They do not show you what your whole user base has been doing for the last thirty days.
+• Trace stores like Langfuse, Braintrust, LangSmith, and Helicone let you debug one response.
+They are excellent for engineering.
+They do not show you what your whole user base has been doing for the last thirty days at the product layer.

-- Eval tools score model output against a fixed test set.
+• Eval tools like Braintrust evals, OpenAI evals, and Ragas score model output against a fixed test set.
 They tell you the model got the right answer on a prepared question.
-They do not tell you what your real users are asking for.
+They do not tell you what your real users are asking for in production.

 We built Locus to be one thing and to be clear about what it is not.
 It is not an oracle.
 It does not tell you what to ship.
 It shows you the picture and steps out of the way.